12 Facts About the Smoky Mountains You May Not Know

 Standing at 6,643 feet, Clingman Dome is the highest point in the Smoky Mountains and Tennessee.

-It offers breathtaking 360-degree views of the smokies and beyond.
+It offers stunning 360-degree views of the smokies and beyond.

 The observation tower at the summit provides a unique vantage point to observe the sea of mountains and valleys, showcasing the park's grandeur.